Are you looking for the best day trips from Washington DC? This is a list of the obvious Washington DC day trips mixed with a few unexpected choices.

 Washington DC to Rehoboth Beach Distance: 123 miles (2 hours, 40 minutes)

 Welcome to the nation’s summer capital – Rehoboth Beach, Delaware!
-This beach is the largest beach resort in the state and a great (but long) day trip from Washington DC.
+This beach is the largest beach resort in the state of Delaware and a great (but long) day trip from Washington DC.

 Of course, the area’s earliest settlers were the Natives until the Europeans came in the 17th-century and later established Rehoboth in 1873.